 Beverly Hills, Westlake Village, and Los Angeles, California

-If you have symptoms of blepharitis, please contact The Khanna Institute today or call (888) 339-8143 to schedule an appointment.
-We serve patients throughout Beverly Hills, Westlake Village, and surrounding areas of Los Angeles, California.
+If you are experiencing symptoms of cataracts, Dr. Khanna can help you achieve clear, healthy vision again.
+Please contact The Khanna Institute today or call (888) 339-8143 to schedule a consultation with our experienced Beverly Hills cataract surgeon.
+We serve patients in Beverly Hills, Westlake Village, and surrounding areas of Los Angeles, California.